username130/FQWin/README.md

 # FQWin
-<h2> If you have found this then accident, then hi!
-If not, you know what this is for </h3
+If you have found this then accident, then hi!
 # Rules
 - No sharing of this GitHub
 - No using codes/sprites without our permission